|

 PANTS: As

-the 'Cats now wear white pants both at home and on the road, dropping
+the 2007-'09 'Cats wore white pants both at home and on the road, dropping

 Duke game at NU, in which NU wore the 2000-2002 style black pants again